vwkd/sdrawkcab/examples/fib.md

   }
   else
   {
-    ife ! n to has in cache
+    maybe ! n to has in cache
     {
       (n - 1, cache) to fib + (n - 2, cache) to fib to add in cache }